maydaythecoder/automations-suite/COMPLETE_SETUP_SUMMARY.md

 - **Learning-focused** explanations
 - **Real integrations** with Spotify, Chrome, GitHub

-## 🚀 YOUR AUTOMATION SUITE IS READY!
+## 🚀 YOUR AUTOMATION SUITE IS READY

 **Everything is fully functional and ready to use right now!**